matech96/lord/README.md

     --data-name <output-data-filename>
 ```

-Splitting a preprocessed dataset into train and test sets can be done using one of the following configurations:
+Splitting a preprocessed dataset into train and test sets can be done according to one of two configurations:
 ```
 lord.py split-identities --base-dir <output-root-dir>
     --input-data-name <input-data-filename>